ErohonFirestom/Junior-Tech-Art-Auditor---Home-Assignment-Horb-Anatolii/README.txt

+TO LAUNCH GAME from mobile go to this link https://fish-of-fortune.vercel.app/

 An explanation of creative and technical approach

 I inspire old 16bit games like mario, packman etc. Raw game remember me gameplay of guitar hero.
 So i used old game sounds.
 For visual i want